-"I have been able to understand and investigate the world's complex natural and social processes, the problems we face into the future, and most importantly, how we can be the solution.

-"Even if you have many passions, you'll be able to gain new insights and ways of showcasing them through learning and understanding GIS, as there are so many opportunities to use creativity and merge your own ideas and interests into practical assignments.
-It's such a broad field and although the courses scratch the surface into each aspect, if there's any software or technical skills you enjoy, I would encourage you to enhance them in your own time and supplement your learning that you receive in the programme - assignments often don't have boundaries, and they let you explore and go outside the box."
+"I've been able to understand and investigate the world's complex natural and social processes, the problems we face into the future, and most importantly, how we can be the solution.
+Even if you have many passions, you'll be able to gain new insights and ways of showcasing them through learning and understanding GIS, as there are so many opportunities to use creativity and merge your own ideas and interests into practical assignments."

-Taryn Smith

-BSc in Geographic Information Science and Environmental Science.
+Taryn Smith BSc in Geographic Information Science and Environmental Science.